Kisange5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 !#/bin/bash
-A script that prints “Hello, World”
+A script that displays a confused smiley